 The case for more wilderness, danger, and dirt ultimately comes down to character.

-Character building isn’t easy and it’s never a passive activity—it demands an active engagement with the world, which can often be a dirty, wild, and risky.
+Character building isn’t easy and it’s never a passive activity—it demands an active engagement with the world, which often needs to be a dirty, wild, and risky.

 Think of danger as a teacher, think of nature as a catalyst, and think of grass stains and dirt smudges as badges of honor.